The determination of the spin and parity of a vector-vector system

 The matrix of the helicity couplings is strictly defined by

 where the bra-state is the projected two-particle state in the particle-2 phase convention, the ket-state is the decaying state with the defined $J$ and $M$ in the GJ frame, and $T$ is the interaction operator~\cite{Martin:1970xx,Collins:1977jy}.
+For brevity of notation we omit the index $J$ from the helicity matrix.
+The following equations constrain the helicity couplings for specific $J^P$ sector.
 The matrix is constrained by parity and permutation symmetry.
 Parity transformation relates the opposite values of the vectors' helicities:

 with $P$ being the internal parity of $X$.
 The fact that the two vector mesons are identical relates the helicity matrix with the transposed one:

 The matrices of the helicity couplings are symmetric (anti-symmetric) for even (odd) spin $J$.